Chinese universities dominate the Times Higher Education Emerging Economies Rankings 2021.

-Out of more than 350 ranked universities, China took 63 places, with Peking University claiming the top place overall, followed by Tsinghua University in second place.
-India was the second most represented country with 42 universities.
+Out of more than 600 ranked universities, China took 91 places, with Tsinghua University claiming the top spot overall, followed by Peking University in second place.
+India was the second most represented country, with 63 universities.

-The Emerging Economies Rankings uses the same 13 performance indicators as the World University Rankings, measuring teaching, research, research impact, industry income and international outlook, but the weightings are adjusted to reflect the characteristics of this group of universities.
+The Emerging Economies Ranking uses the same 13 performance indicators as the World University Rankings, measuring teaching, research, research impact, industry income and international outlook, but the weightings are adjusted to reflect the specific characteristics of this group of universities.
 The full methodology can be found here.

-Only institutions in countries in the FTSE Groups's Country Classification Process are eligible to be included in this ranking.
+Only institutions in countries in the FTSE Group’s Country Classification Process are eligible to be included in this ranking.

-Many faculty members are members of prestigious research academies and direct groundbreaking research in China.
+Many of its academics are members of prestigious research academies and direct groundbreaking research in China.

 Best universities from the emerging economies